 Cricket World Cup Winning Teams Records (50-Over Format):

-Australia owns the maximum number of World Cup Championship titles (5 times), including a record three consecutive wins from 1999 to 2007, becoming the only country to ever have achieved so.
+Australia owns the maximum number of World Cup Championship titles (5 times), hence holding the record for being the world cup winners for the most number of times and including a record three consecutive wins from 1999 to 2007, becoming the only country to ever have achieved so.
 In addition to winning the World Cup five times, it has twice stood at runners up position

 India has won the World Cup twice, once in 1983 and later (breaking the winning streak of Australia) in 2011.
 Standing on an equal footing, West Indies holds record of winning the World Cup twice- the first two World Cups itself, that is, in 1975 and 1979.